Work Environment

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - Tree Surgeon/Arborist
+Entry / Progression - Tree Surgeon/Arborist

 As a Tree Surgeon/Arborist you need to have particular skills and competencies, so you need training.

-Watch Arborist video for pathways as a Tree surgeon Apprenticeship
+Watch Arborist video for pathways as a Tree Surgeon Apprenticeship.

 Some employers may require that you have a NPTC (National Proficiency Tests Council, UK) or ISA (International Society of Arboriculture) Certificate in Arboriculture, and a number of training providers in Ireland offer these.